emanuelvictor/microservices/api/functional/berto-simulator/src/main/resources/container/Readme.md

-Here you find the external dependencies to run the DATABASE of the berto-simulator application
+Here you find the external dependencies to run the DATABASE of the berto-simulators application

 * Run `docker compose up`